qgis/QGIS-Documentation/source/docs/training_manual/introduction/preparation.rst

 |basic| |TY|
 -------------------------------------------------------------------------------

-Repeating the steps above add the :file:`places.shp` and :file:`rivers.shp` files from the same :file:`exercise_data/shapefile` folder to the map.
+Repeat the steps above to add the :file:`places.shp` and :file:`rivers.shp` data sets from the same folder (:file:`exercise_data/shapefile`) to the map.

 :ref:`Check your results <interface-preparation-1>`